chandutummalapalli4/chandutummalapalli4/README.md

 > **"Build strong fundamentals first.
 Everything else becomes easier."**

-I follow a **project-based learning approach**, where every programming concept is practiced through mini projects before moving to real-world applications.
+I follow a **project-based learning approach**, where every programming concept is reinforced by building mini-projects before moving on to more advanced applications.

 ---